BrancoLab/Kino/README.md

 - [x] add method to define what's main body axis and get angle/length
 - [x] add method to get egocentric coordinates of all BPS
 - [ ] add method to progect a trajectory (e.g. COM) from allo -> ego
-- [ ] add animation with allog/ego point of views
+- [x] add animation with allog/ego point of views
-- [ ] add vectors to animations
+- [x] add vectors to animations
 - [ ] add bones to animatios (also to mark paws positions)
+- [x] add scalars animation

 - [ ] make sure core functionality works without paws
 - [ ] extract basic quantities from the CoM trajectory (speed, curvature, angular velocity...)